jessepav/lacygoill-wiki-backup/man/man.md

 # Escape Sequences
 ## Where can an escape occur?

-Anywhere in the input to gtroff.
+Anywhere in the input to groff.

 ## What are the first two characters of an escape, usually?

-A  backslash  then a  single  character,  which  indicates  the function  to  be performed.
+A  backslash,  then a  single  character  which  indicates  the function  to  be performed.

 ### If it requires an identifier as a parameter, what are the three possible syntax forms?